bodywork-ml/bodywork-core/docs/user_guide.md

 ### Testing Service Deployments

 Service deployments are accessible via HTTP from within the cluster - they are not exposed to the public internet.
-To test a service from your local machine you will first of all need to start a [proxy server](https://kubernetes.io/docs/tasks/extend-kubernetes/http-proxy-access-api/) to enable access to your cluster.
+To test a service from your local machine, you will need to start a local [proxy server](https://kubernetes.io/docs/tasks/extend-kubernetes/http-proxy-access-api/) to enable access to your cluster.
 This can be achieved by issuing the following command,

 ```shell
 $ kubectl proxy